RaisaGhosh/PROJECT-DICTIONARY/README.md

 #currently building

 #current build can be found at https://project-dictionary.netlify.app/  <br />
-(Note : The data from the backend need some time to load.
+(Note : The data from the backend needs some time to load.
 Please referesh multiple times if posts are not showing up.)
 <br />
 <br />
 FRONTEND HOSTED ON : NETLIFY  <br />